sd155/BeGo/frontend/features/di-kodein/README.md

 # Dependency Injection Module (di-kodein)

-This module provides a simple dependency injection (DI) system for the BeGo frontend, based on [Kodein DI](https://kodein.org/di/).
+This module provides a simple dependency injection (DI) system for the [BeGo frontend application](../../README.md), based on [Kodein DI](https://kodein.org/di/).
 It enables easy and type-safe access to shared dependencies across the application.

 ## Key Components